Macbucheron1/Devops-Template/README.md

 3. Check if Redis is running
 4. Setup Node.js
 5. Install dependencies
+6. Run Linter to check the code

+   > [!NOTE]
+   > TEST

-6. Run the tests for the User API
+7. Run the tests for the User API

 Here is the result of a successful run: